 This is not an exhaustive list of Rime teachers.
 There are many others who bear recognition, but for the sake of my interest and this paper I will move on.

 In reading the biographies of those listed above, I noticed that many of these teachers had parents who followed different lineages.
-Many were born into the time of the Rime movement.
+Many were born into the rise of momentum of Rime teachings and acceptance.
 Their freedom to take teachings from masters of various lineages and schools was refreshing and in many cases stood to help preserve those lineages.
 As my mind stretches, I see this as a kind of “hippie movement” of the monastics.
 It might have been a time of great expansion, the big exhale from the fear/isolation based exclusivity of the “either/or” to the accepting, respecting inclusivity of the “both/and.”

 In looking closely, it really seems like the effort made by Jamgon Kongtrul, Jamyang Khyentse Wangpo and others to strengthen the dharma by eliminating the stress lines paid off.
 It also shows the amazingly fearless, devoted, doggedly scholarly character of these lamas.
 Each one of them broke the mold, went out of the box, went beyond lineage while still respecting their lineage.
 What a bold time in Tibetan history!